volkamerlab/volkamerlab_org/content/projects/MORPHEUS.md

   link: https://www.bmbf.de/bmbf/en/ministry/research-funding/research-funding_node.html
 ---

-The MORPHology-based Endocrine Disruptor Screening [Morpheus] project aims to develop deep learning models to predict the effects of substances and identify characteristic fingerprints based on morphological and molecular input data.
+The computational part of the MORPHology-based Endocrine DisrUptor Screening (_Morpheus_) project aims to develop deep learning models to predict the effects of substances and identify characteristic fingerprints based on morphological and molecular input data.

 <!--more-->